7 Legal Rights You Have as a Renter or Tenant You May Not Know About

 Per the Fair Housing Act, landlords cannot reject applicants based on race, color, religion, age, sex, national origin, family status, or disability.
 If you face this type of discrimination when applying to rent property, you should consult an attorney for recourse.

-If your application is rejected due to your credit check, you can make a written request to the landlord to find out what information from your credit check caused your application to be denied.
+Sometimes an applicant is rejected due to their credit check.
+If so, you can make a written request to the landlord to find out what information from your credit check caused your application to be denied.

 3. Right to a Habitable Home

-All renters have the right to a safe and habitable home, meaning it is your landlord’s responsibility to ensure your unit is free from dangerous living conditions.
+All renters have the right to a safe and habitable home.
+Specifically meaning it is your landlord’s responsibility to ensure your unit is free from dangerous living conditions.
 Your unit should have working heat, water, and utilities, and should be free from mold contamination and water damage.

 Other common habitability infractions include: